mrf345/safelock-cli/README.md

 </a>
 </h1>

-Fast files encryption (AES-GCM) package and command-line tool built for speed with Go and [Archiver](https://github.com/mholt/archiver) ⚡
+Fast files encryption package and command-line tool built for speed with Go and [Archiver](https://github.com/mholt/archiver) ⚡

+Utilizing `argon2id` and `chacha20poly1305` for encryption, see [default options](#options).

 ### Install